 These pictures and descriptions give away plot details that you might not want to know before watching the film.

-When the other witches start to turn against Sara, they conjure up thousands of snakes to terrorize her.
-As usual in movies, they are all perfectly harmless species.
-The snakes are spread out all over her house along with some lizards, tarantulas, scorpions, rats, cockroaches and lots and lots of worms, but the most frightening creature that shows up is Nancy.
-The snakes are just piled up on plants and stairways in the absurd unrealistic way they are always tossed around in movies, as if the art directors didn't want to go near them.
-We see quite a few species of snakes - Burmese pythons, Ball pythons, garter snakes, rat snakes, corn snakes, some kind of tree boa, I think - the kinds of snakes you can buy at the big box pet stores, along with all the other rats and inverts that are meant to creep us out.
+When the other girls turn against Sarah, they conjure up thousands of snakes to terrorize her.
+(As usual in movies, we're supposed to believe the snakes are deadly even though they are all perfectly harmless species, because you can't threaten the safety of everybody on the set.)
+The snakes are spread out all over her house along with some lizards, tarantulas, scorpions, rats, cockroaches and lots and lots of worms (but the most frightening creature that shows up is Nancy!)
+We see snakes piled up on plants and stairways in the absurd unrealistic way they are quite often displayed in movies, as if the people who usually dress the set don't want to go near the snakes, which is probably true.
+(I would love to watch how they do it.)